FAQ

 There may be times where you feel comfortable simply having a conversation about your experiences.
 Traditional forms of talk therapy have been used for years to offer a safe, nonjudgmental, and compassionate space to explore the things that aren’t allowing you to live your best life.

-However, when words fail to fully communicate what you are going through or you feel incapable of speaking about what troubles you, our therapists specialize in alternative methods to counseling that can help such as Art Therapy and EMDR.
+However, when words fail to fully communicate what you are going through or you feel incapable of speaking about what troubles you, I specialize in alternative methods to counseling that can help such as Art Therapy and EMDR.

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 Eye movements, line drawing, and other forms of bilateral stimulation activate the stress reduction and problem-solving processes in our brain while focusing on a specific problem or memory, and both its negative and positive emotions, sensations and beliefs.

 Art Therapy involves drawing materials that you are already familiar with and some other materials that may seem new to you.
-Your therapist will provide the necessary information needed to understand any of the art materials but no skill is needed to benefit from Art Therapy.
+I will provide the necessary information needed to understand any of the art materials but no skill is needed to benefit from Art Therapy.

 Do your clients receive assignments?

-Therapy can create many positive feelings and motivation, but we want this to keep building its momentum.
-When appropriate, you and your therapist may find that specific assignments and exercises will enhance your ability to progress in therapy by working independently between sessions.
+Therapy can create many positive feelings and motivation, but I want this to keep building its momentum.
+When appropriate, you and I may find that specific assignments and exercises will enhance your ability to progress in therapy by working independently between sessions.

 What’s your professional training and experience?

-All of the therapists at Art of the Matter have spent a lifetime nurturing an interest in art.
-Maybe even since some of us were old enough to hold crayons and sculpt playdoh without eating it.
+I have have spent a lifetime nurturing an interest in art, maybe even since I was old enough to hold crayons and sculpt playdoh without eating it.

-Flash forward in time; we have all graduated from accredited universities with master’s degrees in Art Therapy.
-We are active members of the Kansas Art Therapy Association and the American Art Therapy Association and attend workshops and conferences regularly to stay current on the most effective forms of therapy to best help you.
+Flash forward in time; I graduated from the accredited Avila University with two master’s degrees in counseling and Art Therapy.
+I am an active member of the Kansas Art Therapy Association and the American Art Therapy Association and attend workshops and conferences regularly to stay current on the most effective forms of therapy to best help you.
+I am also a member of the Queer Affirming Therapist Guild of Kansas City as well as the American Foundation for Suicide Prevention.

 What is your favorite brand of colored pencil and marker?

-In my office, you will find Prismacolor markers and colored pencils.
+In my office, you will find Ohuhu markers and Prismacolor pencils.
+I also enjoy using Sakura Expressionist oil pastels.
 On occasion I will experiment with other brands, but these are my favorites.

-Will you hang my art on the wall?
+Will you post my art on social media?

-No. Art made during an Art Therapy session is protected by HIPAA, a privacy rule that protects your personal health information.
-If you leave your art with your therapist between sessions, it stays locked in a file cabinet.
+No. The art you make during an Art Therapy session is protected by HIPAA, a privacy rule that protects your personal health information.
+If you leave your art with me between sessions, it stays locked in a file cabinet and is treated with the same protection as medical documents.

-The art on the walls of our offices was made by our therapists, our interns, and our children or bonus-children.
+The art on the walls of my office was made by myself, other art therapists, and my interns.

 Do I have to do Art Therapy?